This is how an Intranet brings Value to your Organization + Tips to Measure its Effectiveness.

 - Average time spent on the site, etc.

-One thing that you must take care of here is that instead of using these metrics alone, you must also get a clear idea of the context surrounding these figures.
+You must take care of here that instead of using these metrics alone, you must also get a clear idea of these figures’ context.
 For instance, what percentage of potential users are regular/returning users?

 2. The Efficiency of Employees

-A useful employee intranet helps employees accomplish their tasks efficiently by allowing them to find the information faster, boosting the speed of the internal processes, and fostering collaboration among them.
-To understand how an intranet helps in improving the efficiency of the employees, consider looking at usability and findability metrics.
+A useful employee intranet helps employees accomplish their tasks efficiently by finding the information faster, boosting the internal processes’ speed, and fostering collaboration.
+To understand how an intranet helps improve the employees’ efficiency, consider usability and findability metrics.

 Here are a few sample metrics to analyze efficiency: